Updates: California Senate Lets EMV Law Lapse; The State of Security

-We wanted to update you on an item we ran last week, wherein California’s State Senate was on the verge of issuing its own mandates for a switch over to EMV standards in card transactions, setting April 1, 2016 as the date.
+- We wanted to update you on an item we ran last week, wherein California State Senate law was on the verge of issuing its own mandates for a switch over to EMV standards in card transactions, setting April 1, 2016 as the date.